survivejs/webpack-book/manuscript/building_with_webpack/01_minifying_build.md

 ## Other Solutions

-Yet another way to control Uglify would be to use the [uglify-loader](https://www.npmjs.com/package/uglify-loader).
+Yet another way to control UglifyJS would be to use the [uglify-loader](https://www.npmjs.com/package/uglify-loader).
 That gives yet another way to control minification behavior. [webpack-parallel-uglify-plugin](https://www.npmjs.com/package/webpack-parallel-uglify-plugin) allows you to parallelize the minifying step and may yield extra performance as webpack doesn't run in parallel by default.

+I've listed a couple of UglifyJS alternatives below:

-Instead of UglifyJS, you can consider trying [webpack-closure-compiler](https://www.npmjs.com/package/webpack-closure-compiler).
-It runs parallel and may even give smaller result. [babili](https://www.npmjs.com/package/babili), a Babel specific solution, is yet another option.
+* [webpack-closure-compiler](https://www.npmjs.com/package/webpack-closure-compiler) runs parallel and may give even smaller result than UglifyJS.
+* [babili](https://www.npmjs.com/package/babili) is a Babel specific solution.
 It can be used either as a CLI tool or through [babili-webpack-plugin](https://www.npmjs.com/package/babili-webpack-plugin).

 ## Minifying CSS